 The main drag through the Jewish Ghetto is lined with kosher restaurants, bars, bakeries and colored with mediterranean pastels.
-Here, you'll visit a bakers to sample a local Jewish delicacy.**
+Here, you'll visit a bakery to sample a local Jewish delicacy.**

 After an introduction to the synagogue your guide will suggest a good place for you to have lunch and inform you of the next time slot if you wish to visit the inside of the synagogue.***

-Rome is a city with endless things to see and do, and once you have seen the Colosseum, Sistine Chapel and Spanish steps The Roman Guy knows that you'll still have only scratched the surface of the eternal city.
-So we’ve put together an experience that is a little more niche for those of you who are interested in the religion and culture of the city.
-Introducing our Trastevere & Jewish Ghetto Private Rome Tour.
+Rome is a city with endless things to see and do.
+After you have seen the Colosseum, Sistine Chapel and Spanish Steps, we know that you've only scratched the surface of the eternal city.
+So we’ve put together an experience that is a little more niche, and perfect for those of you who are interested in the religion and culture of the city.
+Introducing our Private Trastevere & Jewish Ghetto Rome Tour.
+This 3-hour tour includes:

-Your tour begins in one of Rome's most historical neighborhoods (and The Roman Guy's favorite neighborhood), Trastevere.
-Once you have met your local Rome guide, you will start the tour by exploring the heart of Trastevere, Piazza Santa Maria.
+Your tour begins in one of Rome's most historic neighborhoods, Trastevere.
+Once you have met your local expert Rome guide, you will start the tour by exploring the heart of Trastevere, Piazza Santa Maria.
 Here, you will find the stunning Basilica of Santa Maria in Trastevere, one of Rome's oldest and most beautiful churches.
-Your guide will unravel the history and stories surrounding this Roman treasure as you admire its external facade, before entering the site to discover more stunning works of art.
+Your guide will unravel the history and stories surrounding this Roman treasure as you admire its external facade, before entering the site to discover more of its stunning works of art.

-After visiting the church, you will then continue by exploring more of Trastevere by walking down its beautiful cobblestone streets and learning more about the neighborhood.
-During your walk, you'll come across your second stop, a beautiful church that is rarely seen by tourists.
-In true "off the beaten path" style, your guide will lead you underground in the church, where you'll come across an archeological site that dates back to the time of Constantine I. During this part of your Trastevere and Jewish Ghetto Rome Tour, you'll explore the remains of the original church, as well as seeing ancient Roman houses and the remains of what were once beautiful frescoes, now being restored!
+After visiting the church, you will then continue by exploring more of Trastevere, walking down its beautiful cobblestone streets and learning more about the neighborhood.
+During your walk, you'll come to your second stop, a beautiful church that is rarely seen by tourists - San Crisogono.
+In true "off the beaten path" style, your guide will lead you underground the church*, where you'll come across an archeological site that dates back to the time of Constantine I. During this part of your Trastevere and Jewish Ghetto Rome Tour, you'll explore the remains of the original church, as well as see ancient Roman houses and the remains of what were once beautiful frescoes now being restored!

 From here, you will continue your journey into the quieter side of Trastevere in search of the facade of a Medieval Roman synagogue.
 Many people associate Rome with Christianity, but there has been a Jewish community living in Rome for almost two thousand years!
-Historically, the Romans were pagan's, but they also respected the Jewish religion as this religion dated back much further than their own.
-But, as your guide will reveal to you, this wasn't the case for all religions.
+Historically, the Romans were pagans, but they also respected the Jewish religion as it dated back much further than their own.
+But, as your guide will reveal to you, this wasn't how they felt about all religions.

 After meandering your way through the side-streets of Trastevere, you will cross the Tiber River, by way of Tiber Island.
 As you cross, your guide will point out a famous Roman bridge that many people overlook and explain the significance of this island and the bridges connecting it to the mainland.
 Once on the other side, you'll have officially entered the Jewish Ghetto, one of Rome’s most vibrant neighborhoods!

-You'll begin this part of the tour by passing through Piazza 16 October 1943, dedicated to a tragic day in history for the Roman-Jewish culture.
+You'll begin exploring the Jewish Area of Rome by passing through Piazza 16 October 1943, dedicated to a tragic day in history for the Roman-Jewish culture.
 You'll then approach the Portico d’Ottavia, an important monument of Ancient Rome, built in the Augustan era.
-Here, along the main drag of the neighborhood where you will discover an area of Roman ruins, an iconic temple, a palace full of ancient carvings and pass by an ancient theater that many mistake for the Colosseum.
-What's more, your guide will show you one of the most loved fountains in Rome as you learn the legend behind the "instant" construction of this fountain and what happened as a result of this!
+Here, along the main drag of the neighborhood, you’ll discover Roman ruins, an iconic temple, a palace full of ancient carvings and pass by an ancient theater that many mistake for the Colosseum.
+What's more, your guide will show you one of the most loved fountains in all of Rome, as you learn about the legend behind its "instant" construction and what happened as a result of this!

 Once you've gotten a real feel for the historical culture of this Jewish Area in Rome, you'll be introduced to the modern one.
 The Jewish Ghetto is a vibrant neighborhood steeped in history, but it is also a foodie’s paradise.
-Walking down the main drag in the Ghetto, your guide will point out where to find the best kosher restaurants in Rome.
+Walking down the main drag of the Jewish Ghetto, your guide will point out where to find the best kosher restaurants in Rome.
 Rome Jewish Ghetto Restaurants are aplenty, with many dishes to try like the traditional Jewish-style deep-fried whole artichokes.
-Of course, by now you must be getting a little hungry, so your guide will then take you to taste an amazing jewish treat called "Pizza" (but this is not the pizza you may be familiar with).
+Of course, by now you must be getting a little hungry, so your guide will then take you to taste an amazing Jewish treat called "Pizza" (and this is not the pizza you may be familiar with).
 Here is a hint… it’s not savory!